Home | About Us

 HASCS challenges the norm in the complex care industry

-HASCS was founded in 2017, by Riza Tongson Espe born with the vision to create a truly nurse-led service.
+HASCS was founded in 2017, born with the vision to create a truly nurse-led service.
 We provide care for people of all ages living with spinal injuries, physical disabilities and life-limiting conditions with a complex care plan tailored specifically for their care needs and personal preferences.

 Your local complex care company